 In connection with our management's annual evaluation of disclosure controls and procedures and the Company's internal control over financial reporting, our management concluded that we have material weaknesses in our internal control over financial reporting primarily related to (i) clearly defined control processes, roles and segregation of duties and sufficient financial reporting and accounting personnel within our business processes to ensure appropriate financial reporting, and (ii) the design and operating effectiveness of IT general controls for information systems that are significant to the preparation of our consolidated financial statements.
 We are working to remediate these material weaknesses and other existing deficiencies.
 We have re-designed the key processes and included significant measures to develop an effective internal control over financial reporting.
 We are currently implementing these processes.
-In doing so, we have engaged the assistance of external advisors with expertise in these material outrols and reporting procedures.
+In doing so, we have engaged the assistance of external advisors with expertise in these matters.
+Additionally, we have and continue to train our accounting and finance staff and hired financial reporting personnel, to develop and implement appropriate internal controls and reporting procedures.
 These remediation measures may be time consuming and costly and there is no assurance that these initiatives will ultimately have the intended effects.
-Moreover, because of the inherent limitations of any control system, material and timely financial reports in the future, our business and reputation may be further harmed.
-Failures in internal control may also cause us to fail to meet reporting obligations, negatively affect investor confidence in our management and the accuracy of our financial statements and disclosures, or result in adverse publicity and concerns from investors, any of which could have a negative effect on the price of our securities, subject us to regulatory investigations and penalties or shareholder litigation, and have a material adverse impact on our financial condition.
+Moreover, because of the inherent limitations of any control system, material misstatements due to error or fraud may not be prevented or detected and corrected on a timely basis, or at all.
+If we are unable to provide reliable and timely financial reports in the future, our business and reputation may be further harmed.
+Failures in internal control may also cause us to fail to meet reporting obligations, negatively affect investor confidence in our management and the accuracy of our financial statements and disclosures, or result in adverse publicity and concerns from investors, any of which could have a negative effect on the price of our securities, s